 If you change parameter values to the same values of service, it is not saved at the app level and it is picked up at the service level.

+You can click Add a Parameter to define a custom deployment parameter for the app.
 You cannot define a new parameter that has the same name as an inherited parameter.

 On the Deploy page, in the Tier Settings area, you can see each deployment parameter that is defined.
 If a value is defined as editable for the parameter, you can edit it here, while deploying the app.